christa-ux/christa-ux/README.md

 </h1>

 ### :woman_technologist: About Me :
 I am a Fresh Graduate Software Engineer based in Montreal.
+I'm currently pursuing my Master's degree in Computer Engineering, Option Cybersecurity.
 - 🌱I’m interested in Web development, Cybersecurity, and Consulting.
 - :chart_with_upwards_trend: I love to build cool projects and learn new skills .
 - :musical_keyboard: In my free time, I play the piano.